Drive Safely This Winter

 Also, don’t forget to check your tire pressure before you depart.
-As temperatures begin falling a few degrees (okay… maybe more than a few), tire pressure will naturally drop and will need adjusting.
-After all, incorrect tire pressure can compromise cornering, braking and stability, so the last thing you would want to do is forget this little task and start your winter getaway with a blown out tire or even worse, an accident.
+As temperatures begin falling, tire pressure will drop and require adjusting.
+Incorrect tire pressure can compromise cornering, braking, and stability.
+The last thing you want to do is to forget this task and start your winter getaway with a blown-out tire or accident.

-While we’re all excited to travel in order to escape the cold, rushing during the holiday season is neither the time nor the place, especially when you’re driving in an RV.
-Not only are the highways jam-packed with smaller vehicles whose drivers are trying to get where they’re going as quickly as possible, but the unforeseen winter conditions also contribute to a more dangerous travel route.
+While we’re all excited to escape the cold, the holiday season isn’t the time to rush, especially when you’re driving an RV.
+The highways are packed with smaller vehicles and the unpredictable winter conditions can contribute to a more dangerous travel route.

-Another driving tip to remember is that it’s okay to pull over when the road ahead gets tough.
-Pulling over at a rest area is a much safer option when weather conditions get scary.
-After all you have your bed and kitchen right behind you, so what more could you ask for during a snowstorm?
-Due to the larger size of RV’s it can be exceptionally dangerous to travel in high winds or icy roads that are difficult to stop on, so save yourself the risk and pull over until the weather passes.
+Remember that it’s okay to pull over when the road gets tough.
+Pulling over at a rest area is the safest option when weather conditions get scary.
+Due to the larger size of RVs, it can be exceptionally dangerous to travel in high winds or icy roads that are difficult to stop on.
+Save yourself the risk and pull over until the weather passes.